amada/PRT/README.md

-prt - Playground for Ray Tracing
+PRT - Playground for Ray Tracing
 ================================

 This is a playground repository for ray tracing-related experiments.
 The implementation is done from scratch, using CPU, and referencing various resources, especially [Physically Based Rendering From Theory to Implementation](https://www.pbr-book.org/).